LukeWood/hugo-LukeWood.github.io/content/posts/why_I_love_elixir.md

 To start - we will have two criteria:
 - the user is not explicitly banned
-- the user is not named "Zack" (shots fired @ my brother)
+- the user is not named "Zack"

 Let's check out a java implementation.